adimoraret/MailgunWebhooks/README.md

 ## Testing Webhooks locally from IIS Express ##
-To test Webhooks with real data, you need to expose your local website on internet.
+To test Webhooks with online data, you need to expose your local website on internet.
 Here is a nice clean way to do it.

 * Open MailgunWebhooks WebAPI solution in Visual Studio.
 * Open %YOUR WORKSPACE%\MailgunWebhooks\\.vs\config\applicationhost.config